Skip to content

 This approach uses a legacy script that is not officially supported by Robotiq and must be tested thoroughly before deployment.

-• After a pallet completes: the script re-checks Modbus inputs and updates the recipe accordingly.
+• After completing a pallet, the script can re‑check PLC values and update the recipe accordingly.

 Script Functionality